d3centr/dap/bootstrap/README.md

 4. **Applications** to be installed on top of k8s are found in other modules.
 3 scripts help to manage a release lifecycle from each top-level application folder.
 Make it your working directory to execute scripts:
 - `dap ./pre-install.sh` sets up dependencies and plugs in stateful resources that outlive a cluster.
-- `dap ./install.sh` delegates the job to Argo CD where you can follow in the UI (`localhost:8081` when redirecting port with `kubectl port-forward svc/argocd-server -n argocd 8081:443`).
+- `dap ./install.sh` delegates the job to Argo CD where you can follow in the UI - refer to App UI section in [client](/client).
 - `./cleanup.sh` is only called at your discretion to delete dependencies created by pre-install outside k8s.

 ### Example